great-expectations/great_expectations/docs/docusaurus/docs/cloud/gx_cloud_lp.md

 import OverviewCard from '@site/src/components/OverviewCard';

 <OverviewCard title={frontMatter.title}>
   GX Cloud is the fastest and most reliable way to validate your data.
 Connect, test, and validate Data Assets in a web-based UI.
-See Why GX Cloud to learn how GX Cloud is the perfect solution for your organization.
 </OverviewCard>

 ### Get started